Snu2/IT-Support-Runbook/README.md

 - **Troubleshooting files** link back to reference files and focus purely on diagnosis and resolution steps
 - **Command files** serve as a fast lookup without needing to search through longer explanations
 - **Tools files** cover real diagnostic software used alongside built-in commands
+- **IT-Support-Methodology.md** connects all of the above to how support actually operates in a real organization

 Built entirely from a mobile device using the GitHub app, as part of a self-driven learning process into IT support and networking.